CMDB: The Complete Guide to Configuration Management Databases

 Learn how a configuration management database (CMDB) powers IT operations and improves service delivery.

-A CMDB is a centralized system that stores information about the hardware, software, and any other components that make up your IT infrastructure.
+A CMDB is a centralized database that stores information about the hardware, software, and any other components that make up your IT infrastructure.
 Think of it as a living map that shows what you have and how it all connects.

 The individual elements tracked in a CMDB are called configuration items (CIs).
 A CI is any component that needs to be managed to deliver an IT service.
 Examples include: